 Lessons are customized depending on the needs of the student.
 For beginners, a starter packet including published books and custom selections will be assigned in addition to any school orchestra music.
 For more advanced students, current technique will be analyzed and material will be assigned with specific technical goals in mind.
 Music selection is based on a syllabus including but not limited to music from the Texas UIL PML (Prescribed Music List) and, with approval, may include music the student wishes play.
 Students and parents will receive personalized notes by email after each lesson detailing what was worked on and what is assigned for the following lesson.

 A typical lesson will include technical exercises with detailed explanations of how each technique works and the best way to develop it.
 These exercises are prescribed to each student depending on their individual needs.
 Scales are also assigned.
 Lessons will include descriptions of what each muscle should be doing (or not be doing) while playing, in order to quickly develop the desired technique.
 Solo music, chamber music, and orchestral music will be worked on in-depth, allowing for students to achieve not only technical facility, but also musical artistry.
 Lessons will also focus on preparation for auditions, performances, and competitions, as well as personal development mentoring relating to the career needs of the student.

 Do you teach French or German bow?

-I teach both French and German bow holds.
+French bow and German bow are taught.
 The bass class is evenly divided between French and German bow.
 Bow hold is an important consideration when working with each individual.
 Certain physical characteristics may lead to one choice over the other and this is discussed in lessons to ensure the best choice.